spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.md

 ## Simulate your application

-To simulate your application behavior and how it looks when deployed to the staging or production environment, bootstrap the `deploy.yml` files that are used by those environments.
+To simulate your application behavior and how it looks when deployed to the staging or production environment, bootstrap the `deploy.yml` files used by those environments.
 The following sections show what needs to be done.

 ### Prepare your local hosts file